The Miles Sound System

 - Miles is used in more games than any other sound system - this has allowed us to interate on the Miles code base endlessly.
 When we discover a workaround for some weird piece of audio hardware, all of our licensees benefit!

 - Miles is super, super fast.
-It contains optimized code by some of the best optimizers in the business (Mike Abrash, Terje Matheson, Jeff Roberts and John Miles).
+It contains optimized code by some of the best optimizers in the business (Mike Abrash, Terje Mathison, Jeff Roberts and John Miles).

 - Miles uses as little memory as possible.
 Miles decodes all compressed data on-the-fly, so your sound footprint will drop in size drastically.